ChrisCummins/phd/tools/format/README.md

   * Automated code styling of C/C++, Python, Java, SQL, JavaScript, HTML, CSS, go, and JSON files.
+  * Support for `.formatignore` files to mark files to be excluded from formatting.
+The syntax of ignore files is similar to `.gitignore`, e.g. a list of patterns to match, including (recursive) glob expansion, and patterns beginning with `!` are un-ignored.
   * Persistent caching of "last modified" timestamps for files to minimize the amount of work done.
   * A process lock which prevents races when multiple formatters are launched